Skip to Content

 Allergic reactions to the radioactive

-small that it is not a risk for people to come in contact with you following
+small that it is not a risk for people to come in contact with you after

-the injection site.
-These symptoms can usually be relieved by applying moist,
+Some people may have soreness or swelling where the needle went in.
+These symptoms can usually be relieved by putting moist,

-damage to cells or tissue from being exposed to any radiation, including the
+damage to cells or tissue from radiation, including the

 A gallbladder scan is a special